-After our exciting international conference in January 2015, Translation Studies continues to flourish at UC Santa Barbara, with exceptional graduate students in its PhD Emphasis, growing curricular development both at the graduate and undergraduate levels, and a series of events illuminating the enriching world of literary translation.
+- After our exciting international conference in January 2015 and now our volume of essays Untranslatability Goes Global (Routledge, 2017), Translation Studies continues to flourish at UC Santa Barbara, with exceptional graduate students in its PhD Emphasis, growing curricular development both at the graduate and undergraduate levels, and a series of events illuminating the enriching world of literary translation.

 - Poet translator Stephen Kessler spoke on his latest translation, Forbidden Pleasures: New Selected Poems by Luis Cernuda (Black Widow Press, Boston, 2015) in our Fall 2015 Translation Studies core seminar.
 UCSB graduate alumna Jessica Ernst Powell (PhD, Spanish & Portuguese, 2006) presented her exciting translation Woman in Battle Dress, the last novel by Cuban Antonio Benitez Rojo (City Lights Press, 2015).
 In winter 2016, we held a conference on Nabokov and Translation.